RyanHendricks/ivy-mike/README.md

 git submodule init
 git submodule update
 ```

+Alternatively, use the `--recursive` flag when running `git clone`.

 The following command will build (in parallel) and deploy a Cosmos, Iris, Terra, and Kava node.